Collaborative efforts and partnerships are the key to achieving the vision and goals outlined in the 2030 NWT Climate Change Strategic Framework.

 The partnership provides a professional network and dialogue between the three territorial governments and allows the sharing of ideas, resources and capacity across northern Canada.
 This collaboration has resulted in several individual territorial adaptation projects and larger initiatives, such as the Pan-territorial Permafrost Workshop.

 The Government of the Northwest Territories (GNWT) has a longstanding partnership with the Arctic Energy Alliance (AEA).
 With the support of the GNWT, AEA continues to administer and deliver many energy conservation, energy efficiency and alternative energy programs throughout the NWT.
 Since 2018, AEA has been a key partner in implementing the 2030 Energy Strategy.

-As of September, 2015 the Government of the Northwest Territories has been a member of the Under 2 MOU.
-This international, non-binding agreement sets a target for subnational governments to act to limit global average warming to less than 2oC by the end of the century.
+As of September 2015, the GNWT has been a member of the Under 2 Coalition.
+This international, non-binding agreement sets a target for subnational governments to act to limit global average warming to less than 2 degrees Celsius by the end of the century.
 To accomplish this target, subnational governments must strive to reduce greenhouse gas emissions, with the goal of limiting them to less than 2 tonnes per person by 2050.